 This proposal has the potential to extend urban characteristics of La Center at I-5 to the north with expansion of the UGA for additional commercial development.
-Views of this area from the Interstate would be altered with the conversion of 61 acres (56 parcel acres and 5 ROW acres) of farmland/open space to commercial, as well as 17 acres along the north La Center boundary for a new elementary school.
-Alternative 3 would expand Battle Ground's western UGA with the potential of converting existing rural densities to mixed use development on 82 acres.
-Another UGA expansion under Alternative 3 includes adding 111 acres on the north side of the City of Ridgefield, near I-5.
+Views of this area from the Interstate would be altered with the conversion of 56 acres of farmland/open space to commercial, as well as 17 acres along the north La Center boundary for a new elementary school.

+The Preferred Alternative would expand Battle Ground's western UGA with the potential of converting existing rural densities to mixed use development on 82 acres.

+Another UGA expansion under the proposal includes adding 111 acres on the north side of the City of Ridgefield, near I-5.
 This additional area would be converted from agriculture to residential uses.
-And finally, this alternative would add approximately 41 acres to the City of Washougal UGA for residential development.

-All of the proposed UGA expansions under Alternative 3 would include more intensive development at full build-out than currently exists, resulting in increased demand for natural resources such as timber, natural gas, and electricity.
+All of the proposed UGA expansions under the Preferred Alternative would include more intensive development at full build-out than currently exists, resulting in increased demand for natural resources such as timber, natural gas, and electricity.
 However, concentrating new development within the UGAs helps to minimize the increased demand for transportation fuels.
 The conversion of rural areas to more intensive development could change the scenic character of these areas.
 The UGA's are areas planned for future development, so these conversions would not be considered significant.